What’s there to say when your child asks why you got divorced? The best way to help your kids deal with a divorce: don’t tell them the truth.

 Children dealing with one parent spewing hateful information about the other and brainwashing them into hating the other parent suffer irreparable harm.
 These kids learn to lie, to omit, to withhold information, to manipulate parents using the parental alienation.
 They grow up to realize they were controlled and manipulated at a young age and often cut out the alienating parent altogether from their lives.
 It’s bad!

+✍MODIFYING CUSTODY ARRANGEMENT The court may change the custody, visitation and parenting judgment if the judge believes parental alienation is causing the child harm.
+The court has to look out for the best interests of the child when making custody decisions and those best interests absolutely include love and affection for both parents.
 The court may change the custody, visitation and parenting judgment if the judge believes parental alienation is causing the child harm.
 The court has to look out for the best interests of the child when making custody decisions and those best interests absolutely include love and affection for both parents.

 💵PARENTAL ALIENATION MAY CAUSE CHILD SUPPORT OBLIGATIONS TO BE SUSPENDED